 Set Banff as default location

 Sunny.
 Becoming a mix of sun and cloud in the afternoon.
-High 19.
-UV index 5 or moderate.
+Wind becoming southwest 20 km/h in the afternoon.
+High 21.
+UV index 4 or moderate.

 CBC News: Weather Centre